 Stoughton area resource team staff

-Program Director: Cindy Thompson, MSW, CAPSW (firstname.lastname@example.org)
+Executive Director: Cindy Thompson, MSW, CAPSW (firstname.lastname@example.org)

 Administrative Assistant: Brooke Schmidt